 - ½ packet baking powder (about 7 g)

 For the filling:

+- Line two baking sheets with baking parchment.
 Take the dough out of the fridge and transfer onto a floured rolling board.
-Dust your hands with flour and form a long roll.
-With a dusted knife, cut the roll into 6 pieces.
+Dust your hands with flour and shape the dough into a long roll.
+Cut it into 6 pieces.

-Knead each piece into a ball and set aside.
-With a rolling pin, roll each dough ball out to make a round shape the size of a plate.
+- Knead each piece into a ball and set aside.
+Roll each ball out into a circle about 3 mm thick.
 Divide into 8 triangles using a pastry wheel.
-Place half the teaspoon of the poppy seed paste onto the outer edge of each triangle and roll it in starting from the outside:
+Place a teaspoon of the poppy seed paste onto the outer edge of each triangle and roll it in starting from the outside.

-Lay the rolls out on the baking tray and bake in the oven at 180°C for about 20 minutes or until golden.
-Serve warm or cold with a cup of tea or coffee.
+- Bend the rolls and lay them in rows onto the baking sheets.
+Bake in the oven preheated to 180°C for about 20 minutes or until golden.

 Serve warm or cooled down with a cup of coffee for a snack, breakfast or dessert.